justinbangerter/glyphicons-free-sprites/README.md

 glyphicons-free-sprites
 =======================

-A spritemap and css classes for the free version of GLYPHICONS
+A spritemap and css classes for the free version of [GLYPHICONS](http://glyphicons.com/), which is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/), so you need to make a link to [GLYPHICONS](http://glyphicons.com/) on the footer of your site if you use this.

 Generated with [this project](https://github.com/justinbangerter/glyphicons-sprite-generator)